unboundedsystems/adapt/docs/test_drive.md

-# Getting Started with Adapt
+# Adapt Test Drive

-## A simple demo app
+## A Hello World! app with a database deployed to Kubernetes

 This guide shows you how to build and deploy a simple app that consists of a NodeJS HTTP server and a PostgreSQL database.

-Adapt can deploy to many different kinds of infrastructure, whether in a public or private cloud, on your own data center, or even to your laptop.
+Adapt can deploy to many different kinds of infrastructure, whether in a public or private cloud, in your own data center, or even to your laptop.
-In this guide, we'll illustrate deploying to a Kubernetes cluster running locally on your system with minikube.
+For this test drive, we'll illustrate deploying to a Kubernetes cluster running locally on your system with minikube.

+To keep everything self contained and easy to install and clean up, we'll do everything inside of containers.

 ## System requirements